anguy079/auto-homelab/README.md

 - The hydrated content is served publicly, but your dry templates remain private
 - You can preview locally or automate deployment via GitHub Actions

-Would you like me to scaffold a `gh-pages` deployment workflow for `auto-homelab` that builds and publishes your hydrated docs automatically?
-I can modularize it with service-specific triggers and preview flags.